Generative AI and Sales Productivity: Field Experiments in Online Retail

-For each metric, sellers in the low group are generally small sellers, defined as meeting the following pre-experiment criteria: (i) accounting for the bottom 50\% cumulative share of total sales when sellers are ranked by annual sales; (ii) having operated on the platform for fewer than five years;\footnote{The platform closely monitors seller tenure, with five years of continuous operation serving as an important performance indicator.} or (iii) maintaining fewer than three sub-accounts for their online store.\footnote{According to the advice of the platform's internal staff, small online stores are typically run by individuals or operate as mom-and-pop businesses, often with no more than two sub-accounts.
-Stores that have more sub-accounts generally employ additional staff to assist with tasks related to store operations, suggesting that these are more likely to be larger sellers.} Table \ref{table:summmarized_hte_seller} presents the summarized results on seller heterogeneity, reporting only the percent change and significance levels for brevity.
-Additional results and details can be found in Appendix \ref{appendix:detailed_hte_seller}.
+Sellers in the low group correspond to smaller and less established firms, defined by lower sales, shorter platform tenure, or fewer sub-accounts.\footnote{Sellers are classified into the low group if they (i) account for the bottom 50\% of cumulative annual sales, (ii) have operated on the platform for fewer than five years (the platform treats five years as a key performance benchmark), or (iii) maintain fewer than three sub-accounts (following platform guidance, small stores are typically individually operated or mom-and-pop businesses, whereas stores with more sub-accounts generally employ additional staff).
+Platform-operated sellers are classified as large.} We then decompose consumer purchases into transactions involving high- and low-group sellers and estimate treatment effects separately for each group.
+Differences in percentage treatment effects are formally tested using Wald tests implemented via seemingly unrelated estimation.\\

-\paragraph{Search Query Refinement.} Table \ref{table:summmarized_hte_seller} shows that small sellers experience significant gains in both sales and conversion rates (Columns 2, 4, and 6), whereas effects for large sellers tend to be smaller and statistically insignificant (Columns 1, 3, and 5).
-GenAI enhances the search algorithm’s ability to translate queries by understanding consumer intent and refining queries to improve semantic accuracy and clarity.
-This refinement allows the search engine to retrieve products more relevant to consumer needs, thereby reducing search frictions, improving matching efficiency, and ultimately increasing purchases for small sellers.
-These findings are consistent with prior work showing that lowering search costs or improving search quality fosters long-tail dynamics and expands market share for smaller and niche sellers \citep{Brynjolfsson2011, BarIsaac2012, Yang2013, Zhou2025}.